Achievements & Milestones

 Technical poster at the 3rd Multimodal AI Workshop

-Presented a technical poster on the considered approach for introducing our proposal for the multimodal and contextualised affective computing analysis of longitudinal data.
+Presented a technical poster for introducing our proposal for the multimodal and contextualised affective computing analysis of longitudinal data.
 A work realised in collaboration with Vincenzo Dentamaro from the University of Bari -currently in research visit at Oxford University.
+Won best human photo about multimodal AI.
 View all abstracts

 Presented at HEALTHINF 2025